-Given the evidence from the previous section that banks with higher windfall gains from the OMT announcement significantly increased their lending volume to the real sector, we now investigate how firms use this cash inflow from new loans.
-To analyze the real and financial outcomes of borrowing firms, we closely follow the approach in Acharya, Eisert, Eufinger, and Hirsch (2015) and divide the financial information reported in Amadeus into the period before the OMT program announcement (i.e., fiscal years 2009 to 2011) and the period after the OMT program announcement (i.e., fiscal years 2012, 2013, and 2014).
-We construct a new indicator variable, PostOMT, which is now equal to one if the financial information reported in Amadeus falls in the post-OMT period.
+Zombie firms are characterized by the fact that, at least temporarily, they are struggling financially.
+However, it remains unclear whether these financial problems are caused by financial constraints, for example, originating from a lack of access to bank financing, or whether these financial problems are due to fundamental economic problems.
+If the financial problems are just caused by financial constraints, firms classified as zombies should have recovered after they regained access to bank financing.
+However, if these problems are of fundamental nature, we would expect that the performance of these firms remained poor even after banks increased their loan supply to these firms.
+Therefore, we next track the real outcomes of firms that benefited from the loan supply increase after the OMT announcement and analyze whether there is a difference between the behavior and performance of non-zombie firms and firms classified as zombie firms.
+To analyze the real and financial outcomes of borrowing firms, we closely follow the approach in Acharya et al. (2015a) and divide the financial information reported in Amadeus into the period before the OMT program announcement (i.e., fiscal years 2009 to 2011) and the period after the OMT announcement (i.e., fiscal years 2012 to 2014).
+The indicator variable PostOMT is now equal to one if the financial information reported in Amadeus falls in the post-OMT period.

 To determine how much firms benefited from the OMT announcement through their banking relationships, we construct a variable that measures how much firms gained indirectly from the OMT announcement through the sovereign debt holdings of their banks.
 We denote this variable as Indirect OMT windfall gain.
 To construct the variable, in a first step, we use the OMT windfall gain of each individual bank, as defined in Eq.
-(1), to compute the Average OMT windfall gain for all the banks that act as lead arranger in a given syndicate.
-Second, we calculate the indirect gains of a firm from the OMT program due to the windfall gains of the banks it has lending relationships with by using the fraction of syndicated loans a bank gets from a particular syndicate as weights.
+(1), and compute the average OMT windfall gain of all banks that act as lead arranger in a given syndicate, which we denote Average OMT windfall gain.
+Second, we calculate the indirect gains of a firm realized through the OMT windfall gains of the banks it has lending relationships with by weighting the Average OMT windfall gain of each of the firm's loan syndicates with the loan volume the firm gets from the respective syndicate as a fraction of the firm's total outstanding loan amount.
 This yields the following measure for firm i in country j in industry h at time t:

-$$Indirect \ OMT \ windfall \ gain{ijht} = \frac{\sum{l \in L{ijht}} Average \ OMT \ windfall \ gain{lijh} \cdot Loan \ Amount{lijht}}{Total \ Loan \ Amount{ijht}}, \quad (8)$$ where L{ijht} are all of the firm's loans outstanding at time t.
-We measure the dependence on banks that benefited from the OMT announcement as the average dependence on these banks over the 2009-2011 period.18
+$$Indirect \ OMT \ windfall \ gain{ijht} = \frac{\sum{l \in L{ijht}} Average \ OMT \ windfall \ gain{lijh} \cdot Loan \ Amount{lijht}}{Total \ Loan \ Amount{ijht}}, \quad (8)$$ where L{ijht} are all of the firm's loans outstanding at time t.22